Available in VPC

 Since tables are created based on data that already exists in Hadoop, you can create them by simply setting the schema.

-You can also see examples related to Hive External Tables in the Use Hive guide.
+You can also see examples related to Hive External Tables in the Using Hive guide.

-This guide explains how to use CSV data stored in Object Storage by connecting it to Hive External Table provided by Cloud Hadoop.
+This guide explains how to use CSV data stored in Object Storage by integrating it with Hive External Table provided by Cloud Hadoop.

 Prepare sample data